lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 #### 1.6.1.
 General

-**Playing Cards**.
+#### 1.6.1.1.
+Playing Cards

 There are four main types of library cards: convictions, master cards, minion cards and event cards.
 Convictions are put in play during the unlock phase (see details in the
 [Imbued Rules appendix](#imbued-rules-appendix)); master cards are